Aadv1k/reddit-tts-gui/README.md

 # Reddit text to speech generator

-A basic reddit tts video generator
+A simple script that generates reddit tts videos based on the id

 # Current functionality